Data-Science-for-Linguists-2024/Colexification/final_report.md

 ## Data sourcing

 The CLICS3 database is an online interface that provides a list of concepts with links to lists of colexified concepts as well as networks of related concepts (subgraphs).
 In order to do analysis on the data, I extracted the relevant tables from the underlying [SQL database](https://github.com/clics/clics3/blob/master/clics3.sqlite.zip), available on GitHub for download.
+Figuring out how these tables interacted with each other in order to extract colexifications efficiently was the most difficult part of the project.

 The three dataframes I chose to work with were the Language, Form and Parameter dfs.
 Samples of these can be found in the [data samples folder](https://github.com/Data-Science-for-Linguists-2024/Colexification-Across-the-Globe/tree/main/data_samples).
 1. The Language dataframe contains individual languages, along with macroarea, language family and lat/longitudinal data.
 The distribution of languages can be seen below in Figure 1.
 There are: